The SD-WAN Working Group, part of the Open Networking User Group (ONUG), brought together end…

 As more organizations look to implement and utilize virtual WAN technologies in their infrastructures, it is important that they have a full understanding of how the system works.
 Creating a virtual WAN includes several additional components that are layered onto WAN nodes, thereby making up a virtual environment in which network traffic travels.

-Let’s take a look at what it takes to create a virtual WAN, and how Talari’s intelligent, thinking WAN works in particular.
+Let’s take a look at what it takes to create a virtual WAN, and how Talari’s Failsafe SD-WAN works in particular.

 What is a virtual WAN and what makes it beneficial?

 “Virtual WANs are made up of physical or virtual appliances deployed at the WAN nodes as well as management and integration systems.”

 In essence, a virtual WAN is a software-defined version of a traditional wide area network system.
 Peter Christy, director of networking practice at 451 Research, noted that while virtual WANs are all made up of physical or virtual appliances deployed at the WAN nodes as well as management and integration systems, the technology can differ depending on the users’ needs.

 “Each virtual WAN is defined by its topology (which nodes are connected), the service requirements (what each use requires), and the security, privacy and the regulatory compliance requirements that apply,” Christy wrote.
 “Each use can be configured independently, and created or changed on the fly, consistent with the physical underlay of being capable of meeting the requirements and the availability of enough aggregate connection capacity.”